 What the executive team decided was that a banner was needed and one was designed and ordered ready for next years display!

 The Awkward Social is our longest recurring event and is the first official event we hosted as an ASUO recognized group.
 Created in 2012 the Awkward Social was designed to bring students and the mental health community together at the University of Oregon.
 While the theme of the event changes with every executive board the overall event stays the same.

-To bring in community resources, campus resources and student groups to the attention of the overall student body to promote a positive mental health.
+To bring in community resources, campus resources, and student groups to the attention of the overall student body to promote positive mental health.

 To raise awareness of the commonality of mental health on campus, and to demonstrate to those suffering that they don't have to suffer alone and that there is help!

 The Awkward Social has solidified our presence on campus, as we have come to be the only student organization promoting mental health.
 We work together along with many other groups to raise awareness and to remove the stigma associated with mental health.